boryspaulewicz/bhsdtr/Readme.md

 The two new simple link functions *preserve the ordering of the criteria and at the same time allow for individual criteria effects*, which was arguably the main contribution of the bhsdtr package in its previous version.
-However, the new functions are *experimental* - the default priors are not well calibrated yet, meaning that some tweaking may be necessary to achieve efficient sampling.
-The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) are now set to 2, but this is based on a small number of test with real datasets.
+The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) for the new link functions are now set to 2, but this is based on a small number of test with real datasets.
 Adding the *init_r = .5* argument to the *stan* function limits the range of initial values to -.5, .5 instead of the default range -2, 2.
 This